Notes on the Geography of Vietnam: Post-Colonial Hanoi

 French is no longer the only language of international allure.

 Blonde models, importing the Chinese neurosis.

 Wake up and wonder where you are.

 Here, on Tran Duy Hun, we've come to a Bangkok-owned hypermart.
-The inflated tube says, "Honoring the Beauty of Vietnam."
+The inflated tube says with a straight face, "Honoring the Beauty of Vietnam."

 The triumph of French civilization after all.

 The neglected Cho Buoi or Buoi Market, a leftover from Socialist days.

 Dead, dead, dead.